gofflab/scProject/docs/source/index.rst

 scProject
 ==========

-ProjectPy is a software package that allows biologists to use transfer learning to understand the usage of previously discovered features in genomic datasets.
+scProject is a software package that allows biologists to use transfer learning to understand the usage of previously discovered features in genomic datasets.
 Tools like NNMF allow biologists to find a set of vectors that linearly combine to approximately reconstruct a dataset.
 These features can have biological meaning as a pathway, cell type, gene program, cell feature etc..
 ProjectPy leverages scikit-learn’s and scipy’s regression tools to effectively perform a